thebarty/meteor-denormalization/README.md

-# WARNING: THIS IS WORK IN PROGRESS - THIS IS TOTALLY UNUSABLE RIGHT NOW!!!

 **WARNING: THIS IS WORK IN PROGRESS - THIS IS TOTALLY UNUSABLE RIGHT NOW!!!**
 **WARNING: THIS IS WORK IN PROGRESS - THIS IS TOTALLY UNUSABLE RIGHT NOW!!!**
 **WARNING: THIS IS WORK IN PROGRESS - THIS IS TOTALLY UNUSABLE RIGHT NOW!!!**